getflywheel/legal/tos.md

 only to recover from system failure.
 The system backups are not intended for restoration of files to individual sites.

-### 1.3 Availability of Website
+### 1.3 Service Levels

-Unless otherwise indicated on Schedule A hereto, the Website shall be accessible to third parties via the Internet twenty-four (24) hours a day, seven (7) days a week, except for scheduled maintenance and required repairs, and except for any loss or interruption of Hosting Services due to causes beyond the control of Host or which are not reasonably foreseeable by Host, including, but not limited to, interruption or failure of telecommunication or digital transmission links and Internet slow-downs or failures.
-In the event of any loss or interruption of Hosting Services, Client's sole and exclusive remedy and Host's sole and exclusive liability for any loss or interruption of Hosting Services shall be as follows: for loss or interruption of Hosting Services which is due to (i) causes other than scheduled maintenance and required repairs; (ii) causes beyond the control of Host; or (iii) causes which are not reasonably foreseeable by Host, including, but not limited to, interruption or failure of telecommunication or digital transmission links and Internet slow-downs or failures, which loss or interruption of Hosting Services exceeds a continual period of twenty-four (24) hours, Client shall receive a credit against future Hosting Services equal to a pro rata portion of Hosting Services fees for the period of downtime.
+Except as otherwise agreed to by the parties, at all times during the term of this Agreement, Host's performance of the Services shall meet or exceed the service levels, response times, and other performance criteria set forth on Schedule B attached hereto (the "Service Levels").
+Client acknowledges that the Service Levels do not apply to any loss or interruption of Hosting Services due to causes beyond the control of Host or which are not reasonably foreseeable by Host, including, but not limited to, interruption or failure of telecommunication or digital transmission links and Internet slow-downs or failures.
+In the event of any loss or interruption of Hosting Services, Client's sole and exclusive remedy and Host's sole and exclusive liability for any loss or interruption of Hosting Services shall be receipt of a credit against future Hosting Services as set forth under the Service Level Agreement.

 ### 1.4 Additional Storage and Transfer